Present: Bob White, Ted Kolderie, Paul Gilje, Dan Loritz, Tim McDonald, Sallie Kemper, Verne Johnson; by phone: Dave Broden, Wayne Popham.

 To elected officials: There are options beyond cutting and taxing

-the media focused debate on only two options, but really there are three:
+During the campaign the media focused debate on only two options, but really there are three:

-public sector productivity.
+3. Increase public sector productivity.

 There is a rare 2-4 year window for structural change

 Gillaspy commented that in his 32 years in government, he has not before seen such an opportune environment for change as exists in St. Paul today.
 "I think we have a 2-4 year window where major systemic change will be possible before the culture will return to incrementalism," he said.
 "This is the first time I've seen this sort of confluence of events, from the economic crisis (which could have been much worse) to the structural imbalance of services to the shifting political sands.

 We have done little to prepare for this day

 "I remember visiting with Senator Durenburger 30 years ago about this same problem of mounting demand for state services, and writing a report on it to Governor Carlson 15 years ago.
 It is frustrating that we've done basically nothing to prepare for this day."
 We have known all along that "boomers" would eventually start now to retire in great numbers, but we have failed to get ready for the demands we knew were coming.

 "Politics is focused on the short term and these were always issues that were in the distant future and could be safely put off.
 The long term has now become the short term.
 We've been driving down the road at night at 60 miles an hour and have seen a deer in the middle of the road, but instead of stepping on the breaks we've continued on just hoping that it might not really be there, or that it would move out of the way.
 "But now we have hit the deer.
 This will not go away."